rackerlabs/docs-cloud-servers/rst/devguide/api-operations/methods/get-retrieve-list-of-ip-addresses-associated-with-a-server-servers-serverid-ip-associations.rst

 ..
 THIS OUTPUT IS GENERATED FROM THE WADL.
 DO NOT EDIT.

+.. _get-retrieve-list-of-ip-addresses-associated-with-a-server-servers-server-id-ip-associations:

-Retrieve list of ip addresses associated with a server
+Retrieve list of IP addresses associated with a server
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code::

-    GET /servers/{serverID}/ip_associations
+    GET /servers/{server_id}/ip_associations

+Retrieves list of associated IPs for specified server.

 This operation retrieves a list of all IP addresses associated to the specified server.